ralph1786/Remote-Roofing/README.md

 ## Dependencies

-Below is a list of additional dependencies used:
+Below is a list of additional dependencies used for the application:

 1. `axios` -> Promise based HTTP client for the browser and node.js.
 It serves as an alternative to the *fetch* api.
    1. This lightweight package in combination with ES6 `async/await` allows you to write clean and more readable code.